Fishguard Harbour railway station: Current facilities

-The station is not owned by Network Rail but by Stena Line.
-A large part of the station is contained within the port building where there is seating and toilets.
-However, there are no railway ticket machines and the station is staffed only by Stena Line personnel, no rail staff are employed there.
-This means there is no rail ticket office and passengers travelling from Fishguard by train must purchase their tickets in advance by post, at a different station, or on board their train.
-The majority of passengers using the station are in possession of SailRail tickets issued at Rosslare Europort or another station in Ireland.
+The station is not owned by Network Rail, but by Stena Line.
+A large part of the station is contained within the port building, where there are seating and toilets.
+However, there are no railway ticket machines, and the station is staffed only by Stena Line personnel; no rail staff are employed there.
+This means there is no rail ticket office.
+Most passengers using the station have SailRail tickets issued at Rosslare Europort or another station in Ireland.
+Other passengers travelling from Fishguard by train must purchase their tickets on board their train, at a different station, or online.
 The station has step-free access throughout and the station's owners, Stena Line, permit smoking on the platform.
 The station also has both long and short stay parking.
 The minimum connection time from Fishguard Harbour is seven minutes, and when bus replacement services are operating, the buses leave from the car park adjacent to the level crossing.

 After the ban on smoking in public became law in Wales in April 2007, the station became the only one in the UK where it was still permitted.
 Stena Line allowed passengers to continue to smoke on the platform because it was deemed too dangerous for them to smoke at the nearest point where it was technically permissible: a level crossing over a busy road.
 Smoking is banned at all stations operated by Network Rail.